 Constructing large buildings usually requires a commercial fleet and an experienced crew to operate it.
 Concrete mixers, in all their forms, are an essential component of any commercial fleet.
 These specially designed vehicles are used for mixing cement, gravel, sand, and water to prepare concrete.
 A drum mixer carries prepared concrete from a static batch plant while a volumetric mixer generally has an auger to mix everything properly while allowing for mobility.

-If you own and operate a commercial fleet, then you probably know how important it is to keep mixer parts tuned up.
-The condition of the parts and equipment directly affects the performance and efficiency of the vehicle.
+If you own and operate a commercial fleet, then you probably know how important it is to continually replace the wearable parts on your machines.
+The condition of the parts directly affects the performance and efficiency of the vehicle.
 Therefore, proper maintenance is essential for any fleet to get the best possible output.

 ProAll Equipment Refurbishing is a top-notch refurbishing center, offering robust mechanical assistance for all kinds of vehicles including volumetric mixers.
 Trained professionals at ProAll Equipment Refurbishing know and understand commercial trucks, equipment, and parts through and through.
 They recommended the following tips to keep your concrete mixer in shape.